vaishavs/Functional-Programming-CPP/04_Boost.Range/01_intro.md

 #include <boost/range/adaptors.hpp>

 ```

-Also, algorithms no longer depend directly on specific container types or iterator details.
-They operate on the abstract concept of a range, leading to more generic and reusable code.

 The layering ensures an that an unsupported operation on a range is not performed.
 Concept mismatches are caught by the compiler, not at runtime.
 The error appears at the algorithm call site with a clear message about traversal category, not deep inside an algorithm implementation.
 Bugs in algorithms can often be fixed without touching adaptors.